About the course

 Is EE 14 similar to CS 40?

 Not really.
-There are some similarities: both courses use C (rather than C++) and cover the details of what happens at lower levels of the machine as it runs the code that results from compiling a program.
+There are some similarities: both courses use C (rather than C++) and cover the details of what happens at lower levels of the machine as it runs code.
 Both courses expose you to some assembly programming, and explore things like how a C compiler turns a function call into something a computer can execute.

 CS 40 discusses profiling and performance tuning to make code run fast.
 In EE 14, we’re sometimes concerned about speed, but the ways to make code fast are often very different.
 “Optimizing” can also mean optimizing for minimal power usage or code size.